polterguy/phosphorusfive/README.md

 file.
 The dox for the "core" can be found in the projects folders inside of the "core" folder, while the dox for the different plugins, can be found within the different project folders inside of the "plugin" folders.

-There are also many YouTube videos, showing of some aspect about P5 at my YouTube channel.
+There are also many YouTube videos, showing of some aspect about P5 at [my YouTube channel] (https://www.youtube.com/channel/UCmZvIkxA08v9O6oi3NtwUjA/videos)

 ## About System42